abyantonyrex/Projects/README.md

 - Exploring best practices in **Git** and **version control**

 ## 🎯 Goals
-- Build scalable and efficient backend systems
+- Build scalable and efficient Frontend + backend systems
 - Contribute to open-source projects
 - Keep learning and growing as a developer